Charan-888/Ticketless-Entry-System-to-Museums/README.md

 # Safar-E-Tourism

-[Proposed System expected to be published in Proceedings of ICICV 2023.
-Do not Plagiarise!]

 ## About
 - Developed using **Django** as a backend and **HTML, CSS, JS and React** as the frontend, ‘Safar’ provides a seamless and easy-to-use interface for users to book their tickets.